koenk/gbit/README.md

 incorrectly, jumping to the wrong place and even accidentally corrupting other state.

-To test your CPU implementation, it has to implement four functions (see below for more details).
+To test your CPU implementation, it has to implement four functions and track all memory accesses made by the test CPU (see below for more details).
 This minimal interface should allow any emulator written in C and C++ to be easily tested.
-Additionally, the memory accesses made by the test CPU should be logged and mocked as described below.
+Additionally, a Python wrapper is available.

 The known-good CPU implementation included in the framework is based on [my own Game Boy emulator](https://github.com/koenk/gbc), which has been